-Olympus E-M5 II versus Panasonic GX800
+Olympus E-M5 II vs Panasonic GX800

-The Olympus OM-D E-M5 Mark II and the Panasonic Lumix DMC-GX800 (labelled Panasonic GX850 in some countries) are two digital cameras that were announced, respectively, in February 2015 and January 2017.
+The Olympus OM-D E-M5 Mark II and the Panasonic Lumix DMC-GX800 (labelled Panasonic GX850 in some countries) are two digital cameras that were officially introduced, respectively, in February 2015 and January 2017.
 Both the E-M5 II and the GX800 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX800 is considerably smaller (34 percent) than the Olympus E-M5 II.
 Moreover, the GX800 is substantially lighter (43 percent) than the E-M5 II.
 It is worth mentioning in this context that the E-M5 II is splash and dust resistant, while the GX800 does not feature any corresponding weather-sealing.